theFreedomBanana/banana-flexgrid/README.md

 - Grids can be nested as many levels deep as needed
 - .no-gutter class for cols withou spaces in between
 - bottom-align, vertical-center, and fill-empty-space classes

+*Be warn that flexbox are not fully supported by IE11*